-The SAN48B-5 can function in either Fabric OS Native mode or Access Gateway mode.
+The SAN24B-5 can function in either Fabric OS Native mode or Access Gateway mode.
 The switch is shipped in Fabric OS Native mode by default.

-- You can enable Access Gateway mode using Fabric OS commands or Web Tools. - When you enable Access Gateway, you can use the default F_Port-to-N_Port mappings or change this mapping using command line interface (CLI) or Web Tools, after you configure an IP address using instructions in "Setting the switch IP address" on page 15. - Access Gateway simplifies SAN deployment by using N_Port ID Virtualization (NPIV).
+- You can enable Access Gateway mode using Fabric OS commands or Web Tools.
+Attention: You must install the license for any additional port activations before enabling the Access Gateway mode. - When you enable Access Gateway, you can use the default F_Port-to-N_Port mappings or change this mapping using command line interface (CLI) or Web Tools, after you configure an IP address using instructions in "Setting the switch IP address" on page 15. - Access Gateway simplifies SAN deployment by using N_Port ID Virtualization (NPIV).
 NPIV provides Fibre Channel switch functions that improve switch scalability, manageability, and interoperability.
-For more information on Access Gateway, refer to the following: - For a list of F_Ports mapped to N_Ports by default, refer to "Access Gateway default port mapping" on page 40. - For general information and details on using Access Gateway, refer to the Access Gateway Administrator's Guide. - For specific instructions to prepare the edge fabric before connecting it to Access Gateway (since Access Gateway relies on NPIV technology for its connection to the edge fabric), refer to the Access Gateway Administrator's Guide
+For more information on Access Gateway, refer to the following: - For a list of F_Ports mapped to N_Ports by default, refer to "Access Gateway default port mapping" on page 43. - For general information and details on using Access Gateway, refer to the Access Gateway Administrator's Guide. - For specific instructions to prepare the edge fabric before connecting it to Access Gateway (since Access Gateway relies on NPIV technology for its connection to the edge fabric), refer to the Access Gateway Administrator's Guide